freebsd/freebsd-quarterly/2020q4/ports_non_x86.md

   * Mark Linimon (linimon@) has begun his own test-builds of ports on riscv64 just to ascertain overall buildability.
 Surprisingly, many ports do indeed build.
-Thanks to contributions from several people already working on riscv64, including John Baldwin with an llvm fix, we are now able to build 18732 packages.
+Thanks to contributions from several people already working on riscv64, including John Baldwin (jhb@) with an LLVM fix, we are now able to build 18732 packages.
 NB: these packages are *unofficial* and not guaranteed.